ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-mhd.md

-This section specifies Swiss national extensions to the Mobile Access to Health Documents (MHD) with XDS on FHIR Profile, which is [published](https://profiles.ihe.net/ITI/MHD/index.html) as an IHE ITI Trial Implementation profile.
+This section specifies Swiss national extensions to the Mobile Access to Health Documents (MHD), which is [published](https://profiles.ihe.net/ITI/MHD/index.html) as an IHE ITI Trial Implementation profile.

 The national extensions adds an additional transaction to≈from the Document Source to the Document Recipient.